Portal 2: Single-player

 Chell and GLaDOS return to Aperture's higher levels, where they discover Wheatley's utter incompetence has brought the Aperture facility on the verge of catastrophic failure.
 Wheatley, after discovering Chell and GLaDOS had returned, decides to keep them alive as test subjects because the "franken-turret" cubes he created were ineffective at solving tests.
 GLaDOS later reveals that her body came built-in with a euphoric response to test completion that becomes less effective over time.
 Throughout the following chambers, Wheatley becomes increasingly frustrated with its dwindling effects.

 Wheatley reveals that he has a "surprise" for Chell and GLaDOS, later tricking them into a death trap.
 He reveals that he had discovered the two robots from the Cooperative Testing Initiative, the game's cooperative campaign, making Chell no longer useful to him.
 She manages to escape from the trap right before its activation.
 The game's final levels are spent escaping from Wheatley's numerous attempts to kill them.

 In the game's boss fight and ending, Chell confronts Wheatley and attaches corrupted personality cores (Nolan North) to force another core exchange and restore GLaDOS to authority.
 However, Wheatley demolishes the button necessary to initiate the transfer.
 As the facility crumbles, Chell places a portal on the Moon; she and Wheatley begin to be pulled into the vacuum of space.
 GLaDOS, having reasserted control over the facility, rescues Chell and abandons Wheatley to outer space.
 When Chell awakens, GLaDOS claims to have learned of humanity from the remnants of Caroline, but deletes Caroline's personality.
-Deciding that Chell is not worth the trouble of killing, GLaDOS frees her from the facility.
+Deciding that Chell is not worth the trouble of killing, GLaDOS frees her from the facility and gives Chell the burnt companion cube.